Statement of Policies

 Awards and Graduation Honors

 The Financial Aid Office has the responsibility to determine whether adjustments are necessary.
+When the student is receiving federal or state financial aid, and/or institutional need-based aid or athletic scholarship, all other resources must be evaluated to ensure that:

 Resources that must be counted for financial aid purposes include, but are not limited to:

-• Scholarships, including athletic scholarships and scholarships from external sources
+• Scholarships, including athletic scholarships and scholarships from external sources,

-• Need-based federal and state grant awards
+• Need-based federal and state grant awards, including Pell Grants and Cal Grants,

-• Fellowships and tuition support from assistantships
+• Fellowships and tuition support from assistantships (which may be awarded to coterminal students still receiving undergraduate aid),

-• Stipends paid for student residence roles
+• Stipends paid for student residence roles,

-• Stipends paid for support of personal scholarly activities such as an undergraduate research project or experiential learning opportunities including an unpaid internship
+• Stipends paid for support of personal scholarly activities such as an undergraduate research project or experiential learning opportunities including an unpaid internship,

 • Cash awards and prizes awarded to students only.
 Awards and prizes for competitions open to students and non-students alike are not considered countable resources.
 Any other cash prize awarded because the recipient is a student (e.g., for competitions open only to students) is considered a resource.